Menu

 shutterstock.com

-As the need for more skilled workers increases, internships are slowly on the rise in Hungary both for locals and expats.
-If youre interested in doing your internship in Hungary, the process will vary depending on whether youre an EU/EFTA citizen or not.
+As the need for more skilled workers increases, internships are slowly on the rise in Hungary, both for locals and expats.
+If you're interested in doing your internship in Hungary, the process will vary depending on whether you're an EU/EFTA citizen or a third-country national.

 What you should know about internships in Hungary

-Do you need a residence permit for an internship?
+Do you need a residence permit for an internship in Hungary?

 Finding an internship in Hungary

 If you're a student/former student, the best place to look for an internship in Hungary is through the country's institutions of education.
-Corvinus University has a Career Development Office that connects students and graduates with potential employers ' find out more here.
-There are also student organisations that can facilitate your placement, like the IASTE (if you have technical experience) or the AIESEC.
+For immediate help and advice on rights, you can also turn to your university's student union or legal aid organizations like the Hungarian Helsinki Committee if you encounter visa issues.
+Student organisations can also facilitate your placement, such as IASTE (if you have technical experience) or AIESEC.
 You should also check out EURES, the European Job Mobility Portal.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.